louisameline/observe_evented/README.md

 Options
 -------------------------

-An object of options can optionaly be provided as the third argument in the call to $.observe.
+An object of options can optionaly be provided as the third argument in the call to `$.observe`.

-`options.dropValues` Observe_evented sets an event.value property on events which may be useful to you, particularly while debugging.
+`options.dropValues` Observe_evented sets an `event.value` property on events which may be useful to you, particularly while debugging.
 This has a (generally) minor performance cost though that you can choose to avoid, should you not need that property.
-Set to true to not generate the event.value property and save some processing cycles.
+Set to true to not generate the `event.value` property and save some processing cycles.
+Default: `false`.

 `options.eventTypes` An array of enabled event types.
 Any event whose type is not included in this array will not be triggered.
 If you want to get events from another type than the standard ones (namely because you used notifiers), you will have to set up this option.
-Default: null.
+Default: `null`.

-The `$.observe.defaultOptions` method lets you modify the default options for all future call:
+The `$.observe.defaultOptions` method lets you modify the default options for all future calls:

 ```
 $.observe.defaultOptions({